openai/openai-dotnet/README.md

 ## How to use streaming and GPT-4o vision with assistants

-This sample shows how to use the v2 Assistants API to provide image data to an assistant and then stream the run's response.
+This example shows how to use the v2 Assistants API to provide image data to an assistant and then stream the run's response.

 As before, you will use a `FileClient` and an `AssistantClient`: